 1. Annealing

-With annealing, the steel is heated to a specific temperature and held there for a certain period, followed by slow cooling.
-This method alleviates internal stresses, enhances the grain structure, and imparts increased softness and ductility to the steel.
-It is frequently used to improve machinability or prepare the material for further processing.
+With annealing, the steel is heated to a specific temperature (typically below the eutectoid point for hypoeutectoid steels) and held there before slow cooling, usually in a furnace.
+This method alleviates internal stresses, refines the grain structure, and improves the steel’s softness and ductility.
+It is fre

 2. Tempering

-Tempering is performed after quenching (hardening).
-It involves reheating the hardened steel to a temperature below its critical point and then cooling it.
-Tempering reduces the brittleness and hardness of the steel, while simultaneously improving toughness and reducing internal stresses.
+Performed after quenching, tempering reheats the steel to a temperature below its critical point to reduce brittleness, improve toughness, and relieve internal stresses.
 The precise temperature and duration for tempering can be customized to attain the preferred balance between toughness and hardness.

 3. Hardening

-Hardening, also known as quenching, is the process of heating the steel to a high temperature (above its critical point) and then rapidly cooling it, often in a quenching medium such as oil or water.
-This rapid cooling "freezes" the steel's microstructure in a hardened state, resulting in increased hardness and strength.
+Hardening involves heating the steel to its austenitizing temperature (above the critical point) and then rapidly cooling it in a quenching medium such as oil, water, or polymer solutions.
+This rapid cooling locks the steel's microstructure in a hardened state, increasing both hardness and strength.
 However, it also makes the steel more brittle, so tempering is often performed afterward to restore some toughness.

 4. Normalizing